What is Intellectual Property Right or IPR?

 The patent owner has the exclusive right to prevent or stop others from commercially exploiting the patented invention.
 In other words, patent protection means that the invention cannot be commercially made, used, distributed, imported or sold by others without the patent owner’s consent.

 Patents are territorial rights.
 In general, the exclusive rights are only applicable in the country or region in which a patent has been filed and granted, in accordance with the law of that country or region.
+For instance, A law firm situated in the UK (like Eatons or similar) will provide legal advice about dealing with intellectual property and protect license, co-ownership and sales.
+They might assist in resolving such disputes as quickly and cost-effectively as possible.

 The protection is granted for a limited period, generally 20 years from the filing date of the application.